benjiec/giraffe/README.md

 Example: http://www.addgene.org:8800/

-This software was written and copyrighted by Addgene, and released under the MIT License.
+This software was originally written by Misha Wolfson and Benjie Chen, and copyrighted by Addgene, and released under the MIT License.
 See LICENSE file.
 It is now maintained by Benjie Chen.

 The software is mostly divided into two parts: a Django based service that detects features within a sequence, and a set of JavaScript widgets that